arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 Single document operations
 --------------------------

-When you now have AQL queries that `INSERT`, `UPDATE`, `REMOVE` or fetch a single document in a cluster by i.e. using `FILTER _key == '123'`, the coordinator node will now directly carry out the change on the db-server instead of instanciating respective AQL-Snippets on the DB-Servers.
-This reduces the amount of cluster roundtrips and thus improve the performance.
+When you now have AQL queries that `INSERT`, `UPDATE`, `REMOVE`, `REPLACE` or fetch a single document in a cluster by e.g. using `FILTER _key == '123'`, the coordinator node will now directly carry out the change on the db-server instead of instanciating respective AQL-snippets on the DB-Servers.
+This reduces the amount of cluster roundtrips and thus improves the performance.
-This may also be used when working with simple queries, where you don't even use AQL by yourselves.
+This may also be used when working [with simple queries](../Appendix/Deprecated/SimpleQueries), where you don't even use AQL by yourselves.

 Miscellaneous features
 ----------------------